Open-and-Sustainable/prismAId/README.md

 ## Introduction
 ### Purpose
-prismAId leverages generative AI to extract data from scientific literature. prismAId assists researchers by offering a simple-to-use, efficient, and replicable method for analyzing literature when conducting systematic reviews.
+prismAId leverages generative AI to extract data from scientific literature.
+It assists researchers by offering simple-to-use, efficient, and replicable methods for analyzing literature when conducting systematic reviews.
 No coding skills are required to use prismAId.

 ### Specifications
 - **Review protocol**: Designed to support any literature review protocol, but our preference is for [Prisma 2020](https://www.prisma-statement.org/prisma-2020) (hence the project name).
 - **Compatibility**: Compatible with Windows, MacOS, and Linux operating systems, on AMD64 and ARM64 platforms.
 - **Supported LLMs**:
     1. **OpenAI**: GPT 3.5 Turbo, GPT 4 Turbo, GPT4o, and GPT4o Mini.
-- **Input format**: Requires TXT files for scientific papers.
-- **Project Configuration**: Uses TOML files for easy project setup and parameter configuration.
 - **Output format**: Outputs data in CSV and JSON formats.
 - **Performance**: Designed to process extensive datasets efficiently with minimal user setup and **no coding**.
 - **Programming Language**: Developed in Go.

 ### prismAId Documentation
-All the information to install, use, and improve prismAId can be found at [(open-and-sustainable.github.io/prismAId](https://open-and-sustainable.github.io/prismAId/).
+All the information to install, use, and improve prismAId can be found at [open-and-sustainable.github.io/prismAId](https://open-and-sustainable.github.io/prismAId/).

 * * *
 ## Credits